SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 >> 2. Ranking Factorization Recommender – Recommends items that are both similar to items in a user’s dataset and if rating is given, which item would be rated highly by the user.

->> 3. Item Similarity Recommender – Computes the similarity between each pair of items and recommends items to each user that are closest to items they have already used and liked.
+>> 3. Item Similarity Recommender – Computes the similarity between each pair of items and recommends items to each user that are closest to items they have already used and liked.[2]

 </br>